 VRE Alternative in Support of Metro Projects

-Worried about the Metro shutdown?
+Worried about an upcoming Metro shutdown?
 Don't stress quite yet!
 VRE might be able to help.

 VRE isn't just for long distance commuters travelling into Washington, D.C. from Fredericksburg and Manassas.
 We can also support commutes into the district that start as far north as Franconia-Springfield and Alexandria.

-In fact, during WMATA's shutdown November 26th-December 9th 2018, we'll have customer service representatives at our Alexandria Station (near the Metro King Street station) to help answer questions about VRE service.
+In fact, during select WMATA's shutdowns, we'll have customer service representatives at our Alexandria Station (near the Metro King Street station) to help answer questions about VRE service.
 You most likely have some questions now, including: